Is a Church Merger Right for You?

-Considering all aspects of the process will help you decide if it’s the right move for your church.
-The more you know about the other congregation the greater your chances of success.
-Taking the time to work through potential problems will help make the transition a smooth one.
-Below are a few tips to make a church merger more successful.
+Considering all aspects of the process will help you decide if a church merger is right for you.
+For example, the more you know about the other congregation (history, former pastors, splits, reputation, etc.) the greater your chances of success.
+Taking the time to work through potential problems first will help you avoid unnecessary pain and suffering.

-- Be honest about your church’s current situation.
+- Be honest about your current situation.

 - Let go of pride and the desire to control everything.

-- Step outside your comfort zone.
+- Be ready to step outside your comfort zone.

 - Study successful church mergers and learn what worked for them.